 Of course, there are plenty of other explanations as to why no time travelers showed up at Hawking’s party.
 Perhaps non-interference with former events is the law of the time-traveling future, as doing so would have implications on future timelines that we can’t appreciate.
 Maybe time travelers were there but were invisible, on some sort of other planes of existence.
 Or maybe Stephen Hawking’s parties are known, throughout timelines, to be really boring and best avoided.

 Regardless, Hawking and his proteges almost certainly saw this “experimental evidence” as more joke than science.
 After he passed away in March of 2018, he was interred in Westminster Abbey as thousands gathered to pay their final respects.
 The Stephen Hawking Foundation gave out 1,000 tickets to the event, issuing them via a lottery hosted on the organization’s website.
-Anyone who wished to get a ticket could register for the drawing by filling out a form which, among other things, asked for the person’s birthdate.
+Anyone who wished to get a ticket could register for the drawing by filling out a form that, among other things, asked for the person’s birthdate.
 And as one London travel blogger noticed, the Foundation made some efforts to accommodate time travelers.
-Despite the fact that Hawking as interred in 2018, the Foundation’s website accepted birth rears extending to 2038 — just in case any future-born time travelers wished to attend Hawking’s funeral.
+Despite the fact that Hawking was interred in 2018, the Foundation’s website accepted well-wishers extending to 2038 — just in case any future-born time travelers wished to attend Hawking’s funeral.

 (As far as we know, none did.)

 From the Archives: The Time Travel Trap: How copyright and time travel complement each other.